TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 The key element to experience sampling is asking the right question.
 You need to be very careful in phrasing it, since you will be asking the question over and over again.
 This method makes most sense when you want to solve a frequently reoccurring problem.
 You get the most useful and viable input when asking about repeated behavior and more specifically the last time it occurred.

 ## Time Commitment & Resources
-How much data you want to collect determines the time your participants should commit to this method.
+The amount of data you want to collect determines your participants' time commitment.
 The more data you get, the more confident are your interpretations.
 You should aim for at least 100 data points, depending on your goals and customer segment.
 There are three dimensions into which you can expand your data pool: how many times a day are you asking the question, on how many days are you asking the question, and the number of participants you ask the question to about repeated behavior.
 Keep in mind that usually two-thirds of the answers will be useful and adjust your planning accordingly.

 The recruiting process will often take up a lot of time since only participants who are part of your target group can ensure valuable data.
 That’s why you will need to create a screener to make sure the participants qualify for your target group.
 How long the recruiting takes depends on how many participants you want and could range from a day to multiple days.
 One fast and cheap way to find them is to look in social media settings corresponding to the theme of your study.